kyraSclark/hw01-fireball/README.md

 [Live Demo]()

-[TODO] it clips in the vertex shader (sawtooth) and clips to yellow in frag ???

 For the vertex shader, I used FBM noise to create the distortion.
 Then, I used [TOOLBOX FUNCTION 1] a sawtooth wave to create the movement around the fireball.
 Finally, I add a time element to the sawtooth wave to animate the fireball

-For the fragment shader, I use [TOOLBOX FUNCTION 2] a triangle wave function to alter the color of the fireball.
-It is interpolating between two colors, but I use [TOOLBOX FUNCTION 3] the bias function to make it red more often.
-Finally, I add an additional [TOOLBOX FUNCTION 3] square wave function to add a little bit of blue flame to the tail.
-All of these functions oscillate with time to animate it.
+For the fragment shader, I use [TOOLBOX FUNCTION 2] a smoothstep to blend between the colors of the fireball.
+However, I use a [TOOLBOX FUNCTION 3] bias function to limit the amount of blue on the fire.
+Then, I use [TOOLBOX FUNCTION 4] triangle wave function to animate the color of the fireball, as the comet enters the atmosphere.
+The wave function oscillates with time to animate.

 The user has access to three buttons to control the fireball.
 [TODO]